Information for Candidates

 • File a financial statement by the deadline date

 You can change the office you're running for even after you have filed your papers.
 To do so, you must file a Nomination Paper for the new office.
-For mayor, city council or regional council candidates you are not required to submit additional declaration of endorsements - the ones you submitted for the first office is transferred to the second office.
+For mayor, city council or regional council candidates, you do not have to submit additional declaration of endorsements - what you submitted for the first office is transferred to the second office.

 Nomination filing fee